 Rigidbodies are dynamic objects that can collide and provide physical behaviour.
 Their movement is based on physical forces, such as gravity.
-In general rigidbodies are good choise for objects that can be moved or pushes like boxes, furniture, and obstacles.
+In general, rigidbodies are good choice for objects that can be moved or pushed like boxes, furniture, and obstacles.
 Rigidbodies use attached Colliders to define their physical shape.

 Create a rigidbody

-You can easily spawn a rigidbody actor right inside the editor using a Toolbox window or a context menu i the Scene window.
+You can easily spawn a rigidbody actor right inside the editor using a Toolbox window or a context menu in the Scene window.

 You can also spawn rigidbodies from C# code at runtime.
-Here is an example that spawns a bullet and shoots it:
+Here is an example that spawns and shoots a bullet:

 |Is Kinematic||If checked, enables kinematic mode for the rigidbody.
 See Kinematic rigidbodies section down below.|